Daniel-KM/OaiPmhGateway/README.md

 harvester can harvest a static repository exposed by Omeka.

 Such a static repository is a simple xml file that can be built with any editor.
-The build process can be automated with the plugin [Archive Folder], that transforms any local or remote directory of files and/or metadata files into a standard static repository.
+The build process can be automated with the plugin [OAI-PMH Static Repository], that transforms any local or remote directory of files and/or metadata files into a standard static repository.

-So, to try it quickly, install [OAI-PMH Repository], [OAI-PMH Harvester], [OAI-PMH Gateway], and [Archive Folder] and follow the instructions in the [readme of Archive Folder].
+So, to try it quickly, install [OAI-PMH Repository], [OAI-PMH Harvester], [OAI-PMH Gateway], and [OAI-PMH Static Repository] and follow the instructions in the [readme of OAI-PMH Static Repository].
 You can use the included official example too.